Partial success in closing the gap between human and machine vision: Abstract

 \section{Abstract}

 A few years ago, the first CNN surpassed human performance on ImageNet.
 However, it soon became clear that machines lack robustness on more challenging test cases, a major obstacle towards deploying machines ``in the wild'' and towards obtaining better computational models of human visual perception.
 Here we ask: Are we making progress in closing the gap between human and machine vision?
-To answer this question, we tested human observers on a broad range of out-of-distribution (OOD) datasets, adding the ``missing human baseline'' by recording 85,120 psychophysical trials across 90 participants.
+To answer this question, we tested human observers on a broad range of out-of-distribution (OOD) datasets, recording 85,120 psychophysical trials across 90 participants.
 We then investigated a range of promising machine learning developments that crucially deviate from standard supervised CNNs along three axes: objective function (self-supervised, adversarially trained, CLIP language-image training), architecture (e.g.\ vision transformers), and dataset size (ranging from 1M to 1B).\\ Our findings are threefold.
 (1.)
-The longstanding \emph{robustness gap} between humans and CNNs is closing, with the best models now matching or exceeding human performance on most OOD datasets.
+The longstanding \emph{distortion robustness gap} between humans and CNNs is closing, with the best models now exceeding human feedforward performance on most of the investigated OOD datasets.
 (2.)
 There is still a substantial image-level \emph{consistency gap}, meaning that humans make different errors than models.
 In contrast, most models systematically agree in their categorisation errors, even substantially different ones like contrastive self-supervised vs.\ standard supervised models.
 (3.)
 In many cases, human-to-model consistency improves when training dataset size is increased by one to three orders of magnitude.
 Our results give reason for cautious optimism: While there is still much room for improvement, the behavioural difference between human and machine vision is narrowing.
-In order to measure future progress, 17 OOD datasets with image-level human behavioural data are provided as a benchmark at \url{https://github.com/bethgelab/model-vs-human/}.
+In order to measure future progress, 17 OOD datasets with image-level human behavioural data and evaluation code are provided as a toolbox and benchmark at \url{https://github.com/bethgelab/model-vs-human/}.